-Imagine the scenario; you've been for a job interview which you think went well.
+Imagine the scenario; you’ve been for a job interview which you think went well.
 You liked the company, and can see where the role will progress in the next three to five years, but how do you know if the interview went well?
-Are there any signs that will help you decide whether your interview went well?
+Are there any signs that will help you decide whether your job interview was a success?

 Why You Need to Know